 - Always sit with proper support for your back.
 Pregnancy already puts a lot of stress on your spine and abusing it will only drive up the pains.

 - Leaving your legs hanging for too long will cause it to swell, so sit with your legs folded or stretched out straight.

-- Take care not to slouch while sitting, don’t rush up the stairs or bend down to lift objects – keep an eye on your suture at all times
+- Take care not to slouch while sitting, don’t rush up the stairs or bend down to lift objects – keep an eye on your posture at all times

 Rest after play is everything.
-With the little one tumbling in your belly, with the weird cravings popping up so awkwardly and the stress of the impending labour, it might seem impossible to make your mind think about anything else – but a girl’s gotta try!
-Let your hair down once in a while and enjoy a good reunion, a mystery novel or a new companion for your walk.
-Lighten up the mood and rest adequately to rock the labour like a diva!
+With the little one boxing in your belly, with weird cravings popping up so awkwardly and the stress of the impending labour, it might seem impossible to make your mind think about anything else – but a girl’s gotta try!
+Let your hair down every step of the way and enjoy a good reunion, a mystery novel or a new companion for your walk.
+Lighten up the mood and rest adequately to rock your labour like a diva!